Pingree Station Compaction Grouting

 The Solution

-CJGeo proposed using CJGrout 48NHL geotechnical polyurethane for the compaction grouting.
-Our extensive experience with this material, including numerous large-scale projects, allowed us to meet the project’s stringent 2 million-pound experience requirement.
+CJGeo used CJGrout 48NHL geotechnical polyurethane for the compaction grouting.
+Our deep portfolio of large-scale infrastructure projects allowed us to easily meet the 2-million-pound experience requirement.

-A single CJGeo crew mobilized to the site and performed the polyurethane injection work in just one day.
-The material was injected to densify the soil and improve bearing capacity under the retaining wall, providing a stable foundation for the new construction.
-The fast-acting nature of the CJGrout 48NHL allowed the general contractor to proceed with backfilling the very next day, keeping the entire project on its accelerated schedule.
+A single CJGeo crew mobilized to the site and completed all injection work in just one day.
+We injected the material to densify the soil and increase bearing capacity under the retaining wall.
+This created a stable foundation for the new platform.
+Because CJGrout 48NHL cures almost instantly, the general contractor began backfilling the very next day.

 Speak With An Expert